15 Years Of Empowering NRIs

 Settling Accounts

-NRIs need one or more special bank accounts – Foreign Currency Non-Resident (FCNR), Non-Resident External (NRE), or Non-Resident Ordinary (NRO) – for different categories of transactions.
+NRIs typically need one or more specific bank accounts, Foreign Currency Non-Resident (FCNR), Non-Resident External (NRE), or Non-Resident Ordinary (NRO), for different categories of transactions.

-1. NRO Account: For making or receiving payments in India and you can repatriate up to USD 1 million from these accounts.
+For making or receiving payments in India.
+Repatriable up to USD 1 million per year.

 Wealth Planning for NRI